 |

-original selfcreative sin?
-Then there must have been more than one creator,
+there original selfcreative sin?
+Then there must have been more than one

-more than one God.
-In common justice, we must admit that God will not punish
+creator, more than one God.
+In common justice, we must admit that God will not

-man for doing what He created man capable of doing, and knew from the outset
+punish man for doing what He created man capable of doing, and knew from the

-that man would do.
+outset that man would do.
 God is "of purer eyes than to behold evil."
-We sustain
+We

-Truth, not by accepting, but by rejecting a lie.
-Jesus said of personified
+sustain Truth, not by accepting, but by rejecting a lie.
+Jesus said of

-evil, that it was "a liar, and the father of it."
-Truth creates neither a lie,
+personified evil, that it was "a liar, and the father of it."
+Truth creates

-a capacity to lie, nor a liar.
-If mankind would relinquish the belief that God
+neither a lie, a capacity to lie, nor a liar.
+If mankind would relinquish the

 Anthropomorphism |

-Divine Being and character have originated in the human mind.
-As there is in
+about the Divine Being and character have originated in the human mind.
+As

-reality but one God, one Mind, wrong notions about God must have originated in
+there is in reality but one God, one Mind, wrong notions about God must have

-a false supposition, not in im mortal Truth, and they are fading out.
-They are
+originated in a false supposition, not in im mortal Truth, and they are fading

-false claims, which will eventually disappear, according to the vision of St.
+out.
+They are false claims, which will eventually disappear, according to the

 One supremacy |

-God is not supreme and infinite.
-Can Deity be almighty, if another mighty and
+powers, and God is not supreme and infinite.
+Can Deity be almighty, if another

-selfcreative cause exists and sways man kind?
-Has the Father "Life in Himself,"
+mighty and selfcreative cause exists and sways man kind?
+Has the Father "Life

-as the Scriptures say, and, if so, can Life, or God, dwell in evil and create
+in Himself," as the Scriptures say, and, if so, can Life, or God, dwell in evil

 |